creativecreature/node-stream-chunker/README.md

 This module implements the Node transform stream interface.
 It keeps an internal buffer of a given size, and will spit out a chunk each time it fills up.

-If you want to split a large files into chunks, based on a delimiter, you would basically do this:
+If you want to split a large file into chunks, based on a delimiter, you would basically do this:

 ``` javascript